davidfstr/Crystal-Web-Archiver/README.md

     * Links to anchors on the same page are no longer rewritten, for better compatibility with JavaScript libraries that treat such links specially.
+    * Archived pages are read from disk about 45% faster by avoiding an unnecessary `os.stat` call.

 * CLI improvements
     * Profiling warnings: